How do I become a peer tutor?

 No. The tutoring program is not a work study job.
 It is independent from work study or financial aid.

 The number of hours you would like to tutor is entirely up to you and the demands of your schedule.
 Typical tutors will tutor two hours a week.

 How many students will I work with?

-Most tutors are placed in small group tutoring sessions and work with two to four students at a time.
+Most tutors are placed in small group tutoring sessions and work with two to five students at a time.
 We like to encourage small groups as much as possible since they provide the tutee with a ready made study group.